mukira/fukoblockchainexplorer/README.md

 ### Fuko means a mole in Swahili

-The app logo is inspired by an African mask design of Ashanti goddess, a diety who was supposed to have unrivaled understanding and knowledge of all gods read more on african arts at https://en.wikipedia.org/wiki/African_art and https://en.wikipedia.org/wiki/Ashanti_people
+The app logo is inspired by an African mask design of Ashanti goddess, a diety who was supposed to have unrivaled understanding and knowledge of the world and the underworld, read more on african arts at https://en.wikipedia.org/wiki/African_art and https://en.wikipedia.org/wiki/Ashanti_people

 to install and run